Affiliate links on Android Authority may earn us a commission. Learn more.

 The Samsung Health app isn’t necessarily the most complex or data-heavy app available, but it’s a solid platform for maintaining a healthy lifestyle.
-It offers plenty of tools to help you manage everything from stress and sleep to food and fitness, and organizes all of your data on an intuitive interface.
+It manages everything from stress and sleep tracking to food and fitness goals and organizes all of your data on an intuitive interface.
 It also offers a well of resources, including fitness coaches, mindfulness exercises, and a community of like-minded users.

 What does Samsung Health track?

-If you own a Galaxy Watch 4 or Galaxy Watch 5 series smartwatch, Samsung also offers Sleep Coaching.
+If you own a Galaxy Watch 4, 5, or 6 series smartwatch, Samsung also offers Sleep Coaching.
 Within the Samsung Health app, the company analyzes your sleep patterns using data recorded by your compatible watch.
-After about a week, you will be assigned a sleep animal that represents your habits.
+After about a week, it assigns you a sleep animal that represents your habits.
 Based on your results, the app then provides a multi-week coaching program to help you optimize your shut-eye.

 The app can also help you track weight, water intake, and calories.
-It won’t be the most advanced calorie tracking you can find, but it can certainly function as a food diary if you want to keep everything in one place.
 Additionally, the Samsung Health app helps users keep tabs on their ticker with heart rate tracking, stress data, and, depending on the device, blood glucose levels, blood pressure, and blood oxygen.
 Last but not least, the app will also track women’s health data, including cycles and symptoms.

 Samsung Health profile and navigating the app

 You can sign in to Samsung Health with your Samsung account.
-If you don’t yet have a Samsung account, you will need to create one to use the app.
-Downloaded Samsung Health, tap Create account, and fill out the necessary details.
+If you don’t have a Samsung account, download the app, tap Create account, and fill out the necessary details.

 Once you’re signed in, there are four main tabs to navigate: Home, Together, Fitness, and My Page.

-- Home: As the name implies, this tab is your home base within the Samsung Health app.
-It is where you can set and track goals and view all of your current health metrics.
-Scroll the Home tab to review your stats or to manually add data, including weight, periods, or food and water intake.
+- Home: This tab is your home base within the Samsung Health app.
+It’s where you can set and track goals and view all of your current health metrics.
+Scroll the Home tab to review or manually add data, including weight, periods, or food and water intake.
 If you scroll down to the bottom of this tab, you can tap Manage items to add or remove specific measurables from your home screen.

-- My page: This tab is where users can edit their Samsung Health app profile.
+- My page: This tab is where you can edit your Samsung Health app profile.
 Add your gender, height, weight, and birth date to calculate important values like calories burned and heart rate ranges.
 You can also set your typical daily activity level on a scale of one to four.
-Beyond your basic profile, the My page tab provides big-picture data like weekly summaries, personal bests, and earned badges.
+Beyond your basic profile, the My Page tab provides big-picture data like weekly summaries, personal bests, and earned badges.